THE MYSTERIES BEHIND ANNIE’S FIRST HUSBAND

 6 Pay Record for 8th Regiment dated April 21, 1863.
 From the files of the New Jersey State Archives.

-7 Weidley, Russell F. A Great Civil War: A Military and Political History 1861-1865.
+7 Weigley, Russell F. A Great Civil War: A Military and Political History 1861-1865.
 Indiana University Press: Bloomington and Indianapolis, Indiana.
 2000.
 P. 32.
-Hereinafter Weidley.
+Hereinafter Weigley.

 8 NARA File, p.
 6.